hansenms/minecraft-server/README.md

 and set that public IP address as the primary DNS server address for your Xbox One console.

-## To Do

-There is still some work to do.
-If you want to pitch in here are some things to start with:

-1. Pass on relevant all values from helm chart to Bedrock server.
-Only some settings are configurable at the moment.

-Also check out the [issues](https://github.com/hansenms/minecraft-server/issues) for this repo.

 ## Acknowledgements

 Most of the information in this repo was compiled from other sources.
 In no particular order: